BlueBerryBB9/BlueBerryBB9/README.md

     - Notions about UI/UX [here](https://github.com/BlueBerryBB9/Ideation_design_thinking)

 - 🌱 I’m currently learning Java
-- ❤️ I like : Video Games of all sort, Animes, Hiking and Learning
+- ❤️ I like : Video Games of all sort, E-sport, Animes, Hiking, Badminton, Table Tennis and Learning
 - 📫 How to reach me : [martin4leroy@gmail.com](mailto:martin4leroy@gmail.com)

 Thank you for taking your time to read this far ツ, if interested my pinned repositories are just below !